adlard07/Brift-backend/readme.md

-# 📊 SpendWise Backend
+# 📊 Brift Backend

-**A serverless backend API for SpendWise – A modern personal finance and budgeting mobile app, built with Python + FastAPI + Firebase Firestore.**
+**A serverless backend API for Brift – A modern personal finance and budgeting mobile app, built with Python + FastAPI + Firebase Firestore.**

 ---